 MentalHealth.gov The mental health branch of the U.S. Department of Health and Human Services, MentalHealth.gov attempts to educate and guide communities starting at the lowest level and progressing toward politicians and policy-makers.
 Whether it is informing children or teaching adults, MentalHealth.gov exists to make the world a better place for people with mental illness.

-Asheville Academy for Girls helps Mississippi families from cities and towns like Madison Oxford Canton Nesbit Flowood Terry Ridgeland Hernando Brandon Carriere
+Asheville Academy helps Mississippi families from cities and towns like Madison Oxford Canton Nesbit Flowood Terry Ridgeland Hernando Brandon Carriere

-Some examples of cities from Mississippi which may have families who could use Asheville Academy for Girls: Jackson Gulfport Southaven Madison Oxford
+Some examples of cities from Mississippi which may have families who could use Asheville Academy: Jackson Gulfport Southaven Madison Oxford